DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > Upon learning that Ilya was Zuleika’s nephew, Kiril crafted a cruel plan.
 He imprisoned Ilya in a collar and cage and began to starve him of food, as he had Skennis and Zuleika.
 Eventually, Kiril knew, Ilya would have no choice but to consume the human flesh that had been left by his cage—and, when Ilya was ready, kill and devour a human captive, thereby embracing his curse the same way Kiril had.

 > [!item]+ **Silverthorn Collar**
 > Both Zuleika and Ilya wear *silverthorn collars*, magic items crafted for Kiril by Baba Lysaga, the swamp witch of Berez.
-While worn by a lycanthrope, the interior of a *silverthorn* collar extrudes tiny silver thorns each time the lycanthrope attempts to transform, dealing 1 piercing damage and preventing the transformation.
+While worn by a lycanthrope, the lycanthrope can't regenerate.
+In addition, the interior of a *silverthorn* collar extrudes tiny silver thorns each time the lycanthrope attempts to transform, dealing 1 piercing damage and preventing the transformation.
 >
 > Each collar is magically locked and bears a single, small keyhole, the key to which Kiril wears on a cord around his neck.
 A locked collar can also be opened with a successful DC 25 Strength check or a successful DC 25 Dexterity (Thieves’ Tools) check.
-However, each time a creature attempts to open a collar without first unlocking it, attempts to disconnect a collar from its chain, or attempts to remove the chain from the stone wall, that creature must make a Dexterity saving throw or take 7d8 piercing damage.
+However, each time a creature attempts to open a collar without first unlocking it, attempts to disconnect a collar from its chain, or attempts to remove the chain from the stone wall, that creature must make a DC 17 Dexterity saving throw or take 7d8 piercing damage.
 Whether the creature succeeds or fails on the saving throw, the collar’s wearer also immediately takes 31 (7d8) piercing damage as the collar extrudes large thorns that pierce the wearer’s neck.
 >
 > The spells *dispel magic* and *knock* have no effect on either collar.
+In addition, if a prisoner teleports while wearing the collar, the collar teleports with its wearer.

 When the two prisoners first notice the players, Ilya presses himself against the back of his cage, clearly terrified, while Zuleika watches quietly.
 Ilya demands to know who the players are and whether they’re members of the werewolf pack.

 If the players introduce themselves and act kindly toward him, Ilya is willing to share the following information:

 * He is Ilya Krezkov, the son of Krezk’s burgomaster.
-(Ezmerelda, if present, is relieved to hear this, and horrified to see his current condition.)
+(Ezmerelda, if present, recognizes him and is horrified to see his current condition.)
 * He was kidnapped by a werewolf and taken here as a prisoner.
-(This is a lie.
+(This is a half-truth.
 A player who succeeds on a DC 10 Wisdom (Insight) check sees Ilya briefly glance to the side and notices sweat beading on his forehead.)

 If the players ask about Zuleika, she introduces herself as Zuleika Toranescu, though she urges the players to keep their voices low.
 “The pack’s leader may have departed for his hunt," she hisses.
 “But others may still linger deeper in the den."